 Not every president will be an Abraham Lincoln.
 Not every Hitchcock film will be a Rear Window.
 And not every episode of Game of Thrones will be “Red Wedding.”

 And not every Martha Stewart cake will be a ten-plus, off the charts, mind-scrambler.
-Witness Martha’s Carrot Tea Cake, made last weekend, and taken to work to celebrate the big solar eclipse this past Monday.
+Witness Martha’s Carrot Tea Cake, made last weekend with Matcha tea, and taken to work to celebrate the big solar eclipse this past Monday.

 This cake Michael dubbed, simply, a “get you there” cake.
 “It’ll just get me there,” he announced as he pressed the tines of his fork against the last of his crumbs.

 What exactly is a “get you there” cake?
 Well, it’s a cake that’s solid, and tasty.
 There’s no question it’s a winner.
 But the praise has to end there.
 In the universe of cakes, it doesn’t stand up and shine like a solar eclipse.

 But if you need something to throw you into second gear during a drab day, this cake can definitely get you there.

 If you take a look at the ingredients (list below), you’ll see this Carrot Tea Cake isn’t pretending to be something it’s not.
 There’s no white sugar, and only a half cup of brown.
 Only one stick of butter, two lonely little eggs, and just over a single cup of flour.

 The cake makes up some of the taste it misses via the cream cheese frosting.
 Dare I say, nothing bad has every come from the combination of eight ounces of cream cheese and an entire cup of powdered sugar.